Les-Ignobles/applytics_flutter/README.md

 # Applytics Flutter

 A powerful Flutter analytics package inspired by PostHog.
-Send analytics events to your own backend with support for batching, session management, and more.
+Send analytics events to your own backend with support for batching, session management, and automatic device information collection.

 ## 🚀 Features